55sketch/gsx2json/readme.md

 ## Install

+- Get [Google API key](https://developers.google.com/sheets/api/guides/authorizing#APIKey) and add to api.js (line 1).
+- You must also enable the Google Sheets API and set up a service account.
+- Make sure your Google Sheet is set to be shared to 'anyone with the link'.
-- Run `npm install`
+- Run `npm install`.
-- Run `node app`
+- Run `node app`.

 ## Usage

-First, you must publish your spreadsheet to the web, using `File -> Publish To Web` in your Google Spreadsheet.
+First, you must make sure your Google Sheet is set to be shared to 'anyone with the link'.

 You can then access your readable JSON API using the `/api` endpoint.
 You can change this in app.js.